 Why Gaia? - Who is She?

 Who is Gaia?
+She is the Universal archetype of the spirit of nature and the soul of the planet.
 Of Greek origin she is also known as Gaea or Ge.
-Out of the void, the nothingness that was called Chaos, She composed and manifested herself.
+Out of the void, the nothingness that was called Chaos, she composed and manifested herself.
 She was the first, the great Universal Mother, and goddess of birth, child rearing, fertility, agriculture, healing and dreams.
 Out of her womb she brought forth all of nature.

 The womb is the vessel of life.
 It is a place for growth, transformation, evolution, and of birth.
 It is a safe haven of comfort and for healing.
 It is while in the womb that we receive the first gift of our mother, the rhythm of her heartbeat, the pulse of the Earth.
 It is the rhythm of our own hearts.
 Without it’s cadence we cease to exist.
 It is our foundation; we build our whole lives around it.
 Our heartbeat is the ultimate connection to Gaia.
 Gaia is the earth and the earth is nature, and we are children of the earth.